 A Childhood Education

 When i was young, my parents and grandparents taught me to practice the value of “Be Considerate For Others” when doing anything for myself.
-Many years later, I realised that this act of putting others’ benefits before oneself is a traditional cultural value of many ethnicities.
-In short, it is an act of self-lessness.
+Many years later, I realized that this act of putting others’ benefits before oneself is a traditional cultural value of many ethnicities.
+In short, it is an act of selflessness.

 An Observation of Commuters in New York Subways

 One morning, when i was getting onto the subway train, there were two people infront of me, also trying to board the train which was not too packed with some standing room.
 However, once these two people stepped onto the train, they stood at the doorway with their back facing me, not caring if there were anyone else behind them also trying to get onto the train whose door was about to close.
 In a hurry, i squeezed myself between them and stepped onto the train, just short of being slammed by the closing train doors.

 This phenomenon is very common in New York subways where commuters getting off and boarding the train took their own sweet time and once in the train, they stood at the doorway unwilling to enter as if they are something scary inside the train.
 If we apply the traditional value of “Be Considerate For Others”, once the train door opens, commuters wanting to get off will move out quickly and those who are boarding the train will move into the train quickly making use of all available space.

 The following is a suggestion for the subway train staff: It would be less traumatic for passengers if the train can sound three chimes before closing all doors and make it a consistent practice for all trains, commuters will then not force open the doors since they have been given ample time of warning that the train doors are closing.